Guidebook Updates for Croatia

 Zagreb

-• The Ivan Meštrović Atelier is closed for renovations, with reopening slated for later in 2024.
+• The Ivan Meštrović Atelier is closed for renovations, likely through 2026 or possibly 2027.

-• Contrary to a note previously posted here, the Museum of Naïve Art remains open; its plans to relocate have been postponed to 2025 or 2026.
+• Contrary to a note previously posted here, the Museum of Naïve Art remains open; its plans to relocate have been postponed to 2026 or later.

 • As of early 2024, the cathedral remains closed for restoration and stabilization (after being damaged in the 2020 Petrinja earthquake).